pankoza2-pl/pankozaweb/README.md

 # pankozaweb
-A web browser for windows made in Delphi7 using Internet Explorer engine
+A web browser for Windows made in Delphi7 using Internet Explorer engine.